DecipherNow/devinabox/README.md

 Clone this repo onto your local machine.
 If you don't already have terraform, ansible, make, or packer installed run the `./prereqs.sh` script to install those.
 (Works for either Ubuntu or Mac).
-AWS account without MFA login requirements.
+Acquire an AWS account that does not have MFA requirements.

 ### Post Install